 - Set Realistic Expectations: Recovery is not a quick fix; it’s a lifelong journey.
 Setting realistic expectations will prevent frustration for both of you.
 Celebrate small victories, such as attending a support meeting or seeking counseling, rather than expecting immediate transformation.

 - Be Patient and Consistent: Recovery involves setbacks.
-Your support, patience, and consistency can help him through those difficult times.
+Your support, patience, and consistency can help them through those difficult times.
 Offering steady, unconditional support can be a powerful reminder that he’s not alone in this battle.

 - Consider Family Therapy: Addiction affects everyone close to the person.
 Family therapy sessions can address communication patterns, establish boundaries, and resolve feelings of anger or resentment that may have built up over time.
 It’s a safe space to discuss these issues with the guidance of a professional.

-- Use Helplines and Online Resources: Organizations like the National Association for Children of Alcoholics (NACOA) and FRANK (the UK’s national drug education service) offer resources, advice, and 24/7 helplines.
+- Use Helplines and Online Resources: Organisations like the National Association for Children of Alcoholics (NACOA) and FRANK (the UK’s national drug education service) offer resources, advice, and 24/7 helplines.
 Reaching out can provide you with guidance and immediate support whenever you need it.

 - Join Support Groups for Parents: Groups like Al-Anon and Nar-Anon offer support for families affected by a loved one’s addiction.
 Sharing your experiences with others in a similar situation can be empowering, giving you strength and understanding through a shared sense of community.